 IV.
 Conduct Behavior

-Ponderosa Village is committed to creating and maintaining a working, learning, and social environment that is free from violence, Ponderosa Village has zero tolerance for behavior such as:
+Ponderosa Village is committed to creating and maintaining a working, learning, and social environment that is free from violence.
+Participating in the behaviors listed below may result in University Conduct action, immediate removal from the property and/or cancelation of your lease.

 A. Abusive behavior and/or threats or any attempts to obstruct Ponderosa Village staff from accomplishing their duties is prohibited.